viviankaun/Leveraging-the-Factory-Pattern-and-Data-Lake-Integration-by-SPARK-on-Databricks/README.md

 ### apple_analysis.ipynb:
 -Implements an ETL pipeline to analyze customer behavior, focusing on those who bought AirPods shortly after purchasing an iPhone.

-###loader_factory.ipynb:
+### loader_factory.ipynb:
--Defines an abstract class DataSink and its implementation LoadToDBFS for loading data into storage systems like DBFS.
+- Defines an abstract class DataSink and its implementation LoadToDBFS for loading data into storage systems like DBFS.
-###extractor.ipynb:
+### extractor.ipynb:
--Contains the Extractor class and AirpodsAfterIphoneExtractor for extracting transaction data from sources like CSV files.
+- Contains the Extractor class and AirpodsAfterIphoneExtractor for extracting transaction data from sources like CSV files.
 ###loader.ipynb:
--Defines loaders (AbstractLoader, AirPodsAfterIphoneLoader) for saving transformed data, particularly related to AirPods and iPhones, into a target storage location.
+- Defines loaders (AbstractLoader, AirPodsAfterIphoneLoader) for saving transformed data, particularly related to AirPods and iPhones, into a target storage location.
-###reader_factory.ipynb:
+### reader_factory.ipynb:
 Implements data source readers (CSVDataSource, ORCDataSource, DeltaDataSource) for ingesting data in different formats into Spark DataFrames.
-###transform.ipynb:
+### transform.ipynb:
--Provides transformation logic (AirpodsAfterIphoneTransformer, OnlyAirpodsAndIphone) to filter and analyze transaction data, focusing on customers who bought AirPods after purchasing an iPhone.
+- Provides transformation logic (AirpodsAfterIphoneTransformer, OnlyAirpodsAndIphone) to filter and analyze transaction data, focusing on customers who bought AirPods after purchasing an iPhone.